BartPermentier/al-toolbox/README.md

 - ALTB.DisableAPIEntityWarnings | Boolean: default `false`
     - Disables error messages for duplicate EntityName and/or EntitySetName from API pages that have the same APIPublisher, APIGroup, and APIVersion

+- ALTB.UseAlRegions | Boolean: default `true`
+    - Use the standard AL regions instead of the regions previously used by this extension (No longer with '//').
+This will only have effect if the runtime in app.json is higher than or equal to 6.0.

+- ALTB.DisableCustomFolding | Boolean: default `false`
+    - Disable all folding provided by this extension (requires reload).

+- ALTB.RegionColor | Color: default `#569CD6` ~ blue
+    - Region marker color (`(//)?#(end)?region`).
+Set to `""` to disable coloring.

+- ALTB.RegionTextColor | Color: default `#D4D4D4` ~ white
+    - Color of text after region markers.
+Set to `""` to disable coloring.

 ## Known Issues